ricmmartins/fasthack-linux/Coach/Solution-14.md

 </html>
 ```

-In the Network Security Group associated with your virtual machine, open the port 8090 and try access using the http://yourpublicip:8090
+In the firewall or cloud security group associated with your server, open port 8090 and try access using http://yourpublicip:8090

 For the advanced challenge, here are the steps:

-1. Download the sample application [from here](/Student/resources/simple-php-app.tar.gz) to your home directory
+1. Download the sample application [from here](../Student/resources/simple-php-app.tar.gz?raw=true) to your home directory

 `student@vm01:~$ cd ~ ;  wget https://github.com/ricmmartins/fasthack-linux/blob/main/Student/resources/simple-php-app.tar.gz?raw=true -O simple-php-app.tar.gz`